david-camba/david-camba/README.md

 <br>A cloud infrastructure project optimizing I/O and compute to reduce GCP gaming costs by ~90%.
 By decoupling the OS from the user state via ephemeral spot instances, I engineered a concurrent sync pipeline offloading compression to the GPU (CUDA) and CPU.
 It saturates network/disk I/O at >1.4 GB/s.
 Currently building the serverless control plane.

 *   **[SpeechFree](https://github.com/david-camba/SpeechFree) - Global AI Dictation & Local Microservices**
 <br>Bridges OS shortcuts with ChatGPT's free Whisper model via DOM scraping and clipboard hijacking to provide premium dictation system-wide.
 Engineered using a "local microservices" architecture connecting isolated Chrome environments with a Python native host.
-To manage backend routing, I built **LocalAPI**—a custom FastAPI-inspired framework operating over standard I/O (Native Messaging), integrated with a local-first React UI.
+To manage backend routing, I built **LocalAPI**, a custom FastAPI-inspired framework operating over standard I/O (Native Messaging) and integrated with a local-first React UI.

 *   **[SafecurityAI](https://github.com/david-camba/safecurityAI) - AI Threat Detector**
 <br>A forensic platform built around LangGraph for multi-agent orchestration.
 Uses an async backend to stream analysis via WebSockets to a React UI for human-in-the-loop intervention.
 Validated with Pytest, Vitest, and Playwright.